We spent nearly 50 days in the Seattle area, trying to recuperate from our Alaskan summer.

 Geeking Out at PAX Prime

-We saw the Mariners with Kelly and Anna of Small House Big World, and a week or so prior, we'd also joined them for a completely overstimulating day at PAX Prime.
+We saw the Mariners with our friends, Kelly and Anna, and a week or so prior, we’d also joined them for a completely overstimulating day at PAX Prime.

 This annual gaming convention is held in Seattle and always sells out fast.
 Thanks to Kelly’s tenacity, we were able to snag four last-minute tickets.